-Citronella essential oil for Candida yeast is a useful natural remedy.
+Citronella essential oil for Candida is a great idea for a natural remedy.
 Citronella is obtained from species of lemongrass (Cymbopogon).
 As stated elsewhere on this site, lemongrass essential oil is also fungicidal; hence, it can be used to allay yeast infections.
 Lemongrass oil is created from a different species of Cymbopogon than citronella oil is; that species is Cymbopogon citratus.

-The greatest difference of importance is perhaps the ratios of citronellal and geraniol found in the two different oil types.
+The greatest difference of importance, is perhaps the ratios of citronellal and geraniol found in the two different oil types.
 Both citronellal and geraniol have been shown to have the ability to stop certain types of Candida.
-But citronellal was much more efficacious at stopping Candida krusei than geraniol.
-Thus using an oil higher in citronellal might be the best choice for the most common yeast infection species; i.e. Candida albicans.
-The components of each chemotype are listed below.
+But, citronellal was much more efficacious at stopping Candida krusei than geraniol.
+Thus, using an oil higher in citronellal might be the best choice for the most common yeast infection species; i.e., Candida albicans.
+The components of each chemotype are listed later on in this delineation.

-A caveat to consider is that the best way to treat a yeast infection with essential oil is by mixing several different oils together.
-The well known expert, Dr. James Duke, in his book The Green Pharmacy, suggests mixing medicinal herbs together to create a synergistic healing effect.
+A caveat to consider, is that the best way to treat a yeast infection with essential oil, is by mixing several different oils together.
+The well known expert, the late Dr. James Duke, in his book The Green Pharmacy,suggests mixing medicinal herbs together to create a synergistic healing effect.
 This same logic can be employed with essential oils, since they are merely distillates of plant chemicals (such as terpenes, etc.).
-To find other Candida killing oils you can check out this page: essential oils for yeast infection
+To find other Candida killing oils you can check out this page: essential oils for yeast infection.

 Ceylon Type Citronella Oil

 This type of citronella, is obtained from the Cymbopogon nardus plant.
 The common nomenclatures for this plant are nard grass, citronella grass, nardus, and mana grass.
 The approximate major chemical components of ceylon oil are: